Pedaling Out of Poverty: Bamboo Bikes Help the Poor and Unemployed

 “It’s combining my two favorite things which are bikes and building things, but at the same time it has a huge impact to a ton of people around the world,” Wilkins said to the Hatchet.

-The bamboo used by Pedal Forward has been treated to make it four times more shock absorbent than carbon fiber and have higher tensile strength than steel.
-It also grows at the sustainable rate of one meter per day, earning it the name Iron Bamboo.
+The bamboo used by Pedal Forward has been treated to make it four times more shock absorbent than carbon fiber and has higher tensile strength than steel.
+It also grows at a sustainable rate of one meter per day, earning it the name Iron Bamboo.